JanaHat/blog-music/README.md

 Music Blog website

-This website is one my first websites projects.
-It is written only in HTML and CSS.
+This blog website is written in pure HTML, CSS and little bit of Javascript.
-I used grids and flexbox.
+I used grids and flexbox for more efficient code.
 It is fully responsive.

 You can view it here: